algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

         if (xTaskNotifyWait(portMAX_DELAY) == true){
             //if a notification is recieved the condition is true

+            //tell the main task that a message is being sent xTaskNotify(mainTaskHandle, 0b00)

             turnOn();
             setup();
             writeMessage();
             //send the formatted message
             turnOff();

+            //tell the main task that the message has been sent xTaskNotify(mainTaskHandle, 0b01)
         }
         //if the xTaskNotifyWait times out, the loop restart }